Mid-Infrared Outbursts in Nearby Galaxies: Nuclear Obscuration and Connections to Hidden Tidal Disruption Events and Changing-Look Active Galactic Nuclei: Summary and Conclusions

 In closing, here we confirm the general view that there is little physical connection between the gas accreting onto the SMBH and the material out of which stars form throughout the galaxy by demonstrating the lack of a connection between obscuring dust within the sphere of influence of the SMBH and the galaxy-wide properties (stellar age, stellar mass, SFR and dust content).
 This is consistent, for example, with the findings derived from large comprehensive studies using Herschel \citep{2012A&A...545A..45R} and XMM–Newton in the COSMOS field \citep{2014MNRAS.437.3550M}.

-\acknowledgments We would like to express gratitude for insightful discussions with Julianne Dalcanton, Jenny Greene, Ryan Foley, and Morgan MacLeod.
-S.A.D. and E.R.R. thank the Heising-Simons Foundation, NSF (Graduate Research Fellowship, AST-1615881 and AST-2206243), Swift (80NSSC21K1409, 80NSSC19K1391) and Chandra (22-0142) for support.
+\acknowledgments We thank the referee for incredibly useful comments and suggestions.
+We would like to express gratitude for insightful discussions with Julianne Dalcanton, Jenny Greene, Ryan Foley, and Morgan MacLeod.
+S.A.D. and E.R.R. thank the Heising-Simons Foundation, NSF (Graduate Research Fellowship, (AST-2150255 and AST-2307710)), Swift (80NSSC21K1409, 80NSSC19K1391) and Chandra (22-0142) for support.
 K.D.F. acknowledges support from NSF grant AST–2206164.